ladybug-tools/spider/cookbook/SPEED gbXML Requirements/ReadMe.md

 1. Building/Storeys/Levels/Space/Zones

 	In the current export, the Building always hard codes "5000" as the Building area, though it actually is 200.
-Volume is also 		incorrect at 50,000.<Building id="1" buildingType="Office" ><Area>5000</Area><Volume>50000</Volume>
+Volume is also 		incorrect at 50,000.

 2. Surface Type: Exterior Walls